01Food & Beverages

 - Organic advocates have been pushing to pass the Safe Cosmetics Act of 2010.

-- Whole Foods, and other retail outlets are demanding that organic personal care products come clean.
+- Whole Foods and other retail outlets are demanding that organic personal care products come clean.

 Many cosmetics, in order to work correctly, contain ingredients that are on the "do not use" section of The National List, so they don't qualify for organic certification.
 Some cosmetic companies toss around terms like 'organic,' without certification to back it up.

-The above said, real USDA organic certification for some types of cosmetics is possible.
+The above said real USDA organic certification for some types of cosmetics is possible.
 Although many cosmetics only qualify for "made with organic ingredient" status, official certification certainly is important to organic advocates.

-Cosmetic who make cosmetics with certified organic ingredients:
+Companies who make cosmetics with certified organic ingredients:

 08Seeds & Gardening Supplies